BottleRocketStudios/Android-Vault/README.md

 The vault can be rekeyed at any time.
 This will delete all values in the shared preference file.
 This is completely irreversable.

+### Auditor Notes
+Automated testing tools are often built to trigger on potential cryptographic mishaps.
+That is fine and sunlight is often the best disinfectant, especially in crypto.
+That is part of why this is an open source library.
+However, this library will cause two irrelevant reports to occur.

+*   Using an ECB block mode - Some tools will trigger if they see the letters ECB in any transform.
+This is not a problem because ECB is only used along with RSA to wrap a key.
+The short version is that a block cipher mode is a bit of a misnomer on a key wrap operation where the payload is smaller than the RSA key itself.
+Ultimately the RSA/ECB/PKCS1Padding transform is the only useful asymmetric transform in the Android Keystore for API 18-22, so there isn't any wiggle room here anyway.
+*   Using RSA without OAEP padding - This one isn't exactly wrong, but it cannot be avoided.
+Starting with version 1.4.0, the library will use PKCS1 padding on API 18-22 and upgrade to OAEP on API 23 or higher devices.
+This can be misunderstood because the Android platform has supported OAEP with SHA-256 since API 10, but the Android Keystore added support in API 23.

 ### Build
 This project must be built with gradle.